KataChannel/katastarterkit/README.md

-# 🚀 KataCore - Modern Fullstack Starter Kit
+# 🚀 Timonacore - Modern Fullstack Starter Kit

 > A high-performance, enterprise-ready fullstack starter kit built with the latest technologies and **Bun.js** for blazing-fast development.